C. J. Wilson: Personal life

 Wilson has two daughters with Brazilian model Lisalla Montenegro, whom he married in Laguna Beach, California, on December 15, 2013.
 Their wedding guests included professional wrestlers CM Punk and AJ Lee, who were scheduled to perform at the WWE pay-per-view TLC: Tables, Ladders & Chairs in Houston on the same day; Punk and Lee persuaded the company to move their respective matches to be the first and second of the event, allowing the couple to leave on time to attend the wedding.

 A former Christian, Wilson is now a devout Taoist who follows a straight edge lifestyle which sees him abstaining from alcohol, recreational drugs, and promiscuous sex in order to maintain health.
 He has the words "Straight Edge" tattooed across his torso, Japanese characters on his shoulder that read "Poison Free", and repetitions of the straight edge "X" symbol stitched across his blue glove.
 The glove is itself unusual among baseball players, who generally wear a brown glove; Wilson wore the blue glove when the Rangers wore their blue uniforms, swapping it for a red one when pitching in games where the Rangers wore red.
 He also used a black glove, a brown glove, and at least one other red glove while playing for the Angels.
 During his time on the Angels, he also used a bright blue glove with red lacing that was embroidered with "X C.J.
 X".

-In stark contrast to other MLB players, whom he says are often apolitical, Wilson is interested in politics and was described in a 2008 ESPN article as "a free-thinking Californian with an appreciation for Obama, a dislike of Bush, a hatred of the Clintons, a detestation of SUVs, and a longing for a grass-roots political movement that would truly represent the needs of the people".
+In stark contrast to other MLB players, who he says are often apolitical, Wilson is interested in politics and was described in a 2008 ESPN article as "a free-thinking Californian with an appreciation for Obama, a dislike of Bush, a hatred of the Clintons, a detestation of SUVs, and a longing for a grass-roots political movement that would truly represent the needs of the people".
 His comments on what he perceived as typical baseball players' attitudes to politics in the article, and some of his posts on the blog lonestarball.com, generated minor controversy within the Rangers' clubhouse.

 Wilson races racecars in his free time, and has mentioned he aims to be a professional racer after his baseball career; he is also highly interested in cars, having a collection of Porsches and a custom-painted McLaren P1.
 He won the E1 class in the 2010 25 Hours of Thunderhill.
 He races a Mazda MX-5 in club races and owns a race team that competes in the professional Global MX-5 Cup series.
 He also is the General Manager of Porsche Fresno and raced in the 2018 Pikes Peak International Hill Climb.

 Wilson is the co-host of the podcast The Throttle Dogs.
 He is an investor in Bitcoin and has appeared on multiple podcasts with prominent Bitcoin podcasters, including Peter McCormack's What Bitcoin Did and Jimmy Song's Bitcoin Fixes This.